cylc/cylc-doc/src/user-guide/task-job-submission.rst

 ^^^

 Submits task job scripts to PBS (or Torque) by the ``qsub`` command.
-PBS directives can be provided in the suite.rc file:
+PBS directives can be provided in the flow.cylc file:

 .. code-block:: cylc